14 General Safety Rules You Should Teach Your Children

 2. What is meant by safety rules for children?

-Safety rules are guidelines that save and protect children from any harm.
+Safety rules for children are guidelines that save and protect children from any harm.
 Additionally, they equip children with the knowledge and skills needed to respond appropriately to challenging situations.
 From fire safety to electrical safety for kids there are several safety types that children should know and learn about.

 3. At what age should I teach safety rules to my child?